LinuxLovah/TuxTwitchTalker/README.md

 * A way to alert with video in addition to sounds and chat messages
 * A way to replace Streamlabs Labels to update files with latest follower, latest sub, etc.
 * Multi-tenant redesign so that one instance of TuxTwitchTalker can respond to the chat for multiple streamers, each with their separate configuration.
+* Browser source to push visual content to broadcasting software

-My goal is to get all of these features (except possibly multi-tenancy) by the end of 2021.
+My goal is to get most of these features implemented by the end of 2021.

 Licensing